sashankvempati/RoomApp/index.md

 - More flexible than a Library Study Space
     1. 24/7 availability *(you can find a room round the clock)*, so the timings will be flexible around your schedule
     2. Reserve a room for hours on end, starting from your preferred time. *(Anywhere from an hour to the entire day.
 Library study spaces usually have a 2- 3 hour cap, so its not guaranteed that you can renew the space.
 Also, it is not guaranteed that library study spaces will be available at your best time)*
     3. Libraries usually require that you are a resident or a student to book an individual study space.
-This service lets you reserve a space anytime, on demand, as long as you are a verified user.
+This service lets you reserve a space anytime, anywhere, on demand, as long as you are a verified user.

 - A lot more choice for what room to reserve
     1. You can choose what amenities you would need and the type of workspace that would be the most helpful to you.